-Bones Digestive Kidney • chronic low back pain inflammatory bowel disease (IBD) • chronic kidney disease osteoporosis rheumatoid arthritis Heart and Blood System cerebrovascular • end-stage renal disease Brain disease/stroke Lungs depression migraine congestive heart failure • asthma (adult and child) Cancer breast cancer coronary artery diseasediabetes chronic obstructive pulmonary disease (COPD) lung cancer lymphoma/leukemia prostate cancer high blood pressurehigh cholesterol Other • cystic fibrosis
+Bones Digestive Kidney

+chronic low back pain inflammatory bowel disease (IBD) chronic kidney disease

+osteoporosis Heart and Blood System end-stage renal

+rheumatoid arthritis cerebrovascular disease

+Brain disease/stroke Lungs

+depression congestive heart asthma (adult and

+migraine failure child)

+Cancer coronary artery chronic obstructive

+breast cancer disease diabetes pulmonary disease (COPD)

+colorectal cancer Other

+lung cancer high blood pressure overtie fibroeie

+lymphoma/leukemia high cholesterol cystic fibrosis

+prostate cancer

 Participation is voluntary.
-If you have a chronic disease supported by the program or if you are at risk of developing a chronic condition, you can call Member Services at 1-866-269-4500 or submit a request to participate through Aetna Navigator® at www.aetna.com.
+If you have a chronic disease supported by the program or if you are at risk of developing a chronic condition, you can call Member Services at 1-866-269-4500 or submit a request to participate through Aetna Navigator[®] at www.aetna.com.
 In addition, your physician may refer you to the program or Aetna may identify you as a potential participant based on your medical and prescription drug claim activity.